Sustainable forest management

 Forest Management Plans

-ForestrySA’s key commercial role is the management of some 10,000 hectares of commercial pine plantation in South Australia’s Mount Lofty Ranges.
+ForestrySA’s key commercial role is the management of more than 10,500ha of commercial pine plantation in South Australia’s Mount Lofty Ranges.
 An annual replanting program ensures sustainable production into the future.

 ForestrySA conducts various forestry operations throughout the forest over the course of the year.

 Harvesting, transport and associated roading operations occur throughout the whole year at various locations across the plantation estate.
-Firefighting occurs throughout the Fire Danger Season (typically November – April) and as required.
+Firefighting occurs throughout the Fire Danger Season (typically November to April) and as required.